 For example, it is mainly the heavy, easily-recoverable natural resources and bulk metals such as iron, steel, copper, aluminium and very valuable precious metals that are recycled.
-In addition to the economic cost, this is also due to the systematic nature of the existing recycling rates, which contribute to neglecting the recovery of low-concentration special elements.
-There is a need for action and catching up, particularly with regard to the strategically-important raw materials that are needed for new developments, the extraction of which can be problematic from ecological and human rights standpoints.112 They are partially used in very small quantities in e.g. electrical appliances, mobile phones, computers, solar panels and circuit boards.
+In addition to the economic benefits, this is also due to the systematic nature of the existing recycling rates, which contribute to neglecting the recovery of low-concentration special elements.
+There is a need for action and catching up, particularly with regard to the strategically-important natural resources that are needed for new developments, the extraction of which can be problematic from ecological and human rights standpoints.
+123 They are partially used in very small quantities in e.g. electrical appliances, mobile phones, computers, solar panels and circuit boards.
 Recovery is often not yet economically feasible, even if it is sometimes technically possible and in some cases ecologically sensible.
+The aim must be to continue to foster research and development and, above all, to ensure that new processes and technologies come onto the market.